UBC-LA-Hackathon/hack-la-2022/data_dictionary.md

 # Hackathon Data

-1. **Navigation Events**
+1. **Navigation Events**: Student-level navigation events in a given Canvas course.
+This dataset has been simplified and anonymized for the purpose of this hackathon as described in the Field Descriptions below.
+Original Navigation Events (not used in this hackathon) are in the following format: https://canvas.instructure.com/doc/api/file.data_service_caliper_navigation_events.html

-1. **Additional** - this data was pulled using the Canvas API.
+2. **Additional**: this data was pulled using the Canvas API.
 Included here is the *Official Information* - which is the detailed API and data information from Canvas.
 We have also included *Field Descriptions* for each additional data source.
 The field descriptions indicates which fields from the API are kept, and provides more information about the data.
 Where necessary, notes are added to help understand this data more thoroughly.

 ## Navigation Events
 > navigation_events.csv